-But how can you dispose of your old appliances?
+But how can you dispose of your old washer and dryer?

 From recycling it to a local scrap yard or donating it to a charity, the right choice depends on your willingness to haul the item yourself, the condition of your appliance, and your local regulations.